 -Make sure the rotor still spins nice.
 A slight drag on the new brake pads will be fine, but there should be no binding.

--If you have already upgraded to a dual master cylinder, check to see if you have a proportioning valve on the outlet to the front wheels.
+-If you have already upgraded to a dual master cylinder, check to see if you have a residual pressure valve on the outlet to the line going to the front wheels.
 If so, you will need to remove it.
 If you purchased a Type E '67 style master cylinder kit, the valve has already been removed, and you are ready to install it.

 -You should now be ready to bleed the brakes according to the factory service manual.

--Reinstall your wheels and you are ready to drive.
+-Reinstall and re-torque your wheels and you are ready to drive.